andOlga/game-off-2024-gamemaker/README.md

 # Secret Entrances, Confounding Rooms: Enfer's Trial

-This is the original, legacy version of the game we created for Game Off 2024, theme "Secret".
+This is the original GameMaker version of the game we created for Game Off 2024, theme "Secret".
 A minimalistic, action-based dungeon crawler.

+An experimental [Godot remake](https://github.com/andOlga/game-off-2024-godot) is also available.

 # Playing

-There are no binary builds of this version available.
-Please see the [godot](../godot) branch if you want to just play the game.
+...

 # Building

-It is not recommended to use this version of the game as a base for development.

-However, if you must:

 1. Read and accept the game's [LICENSE](LICENSE.md).
 2. Download a copy of [GameMaker](https://gamemaker.io/en/download).
 Get the latest stable version, not the LTS release.